rstacruz/scour/README.md

 ## Iteration methods

 These methods are generally useful for collections.
+These methods can work with either arrays or array-like objects, such as below.

 ```js
 subjects =